linode/docs/docs/applications/development/how-to-unbundle-nginx-from-omnibus-gitlab-for-serving-multiple-websites.md

 		sudo gem install rubygems-update
 		sudo update_rubygems

-2. But did you know that, unlike Apache, where modules can be dynamically added on the fly, Nginx requires to be recompiled whenever a new module is to be plugged in?
+2. Unlike Apache, where modules can be dynamically added on the fly, Nginx requires to be recompiled whenever a new module is to be plugged in.
 Let's do this right away and install Passenger, a web application server for Ruby.

 		# Install Phusion Passenger's PGP key and add HTTPS support for APT:
 		sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-keys 561F9B9CAC40B2F7